Warshi7819/SIDStream/README.md

 ## Upcoming Features
 - Theme support, and a default theme instead of the christmas vibes the current one have?
-- Select track inside sid file (for multi-track sids)
-- Playlist support?
+- Playlist support.
+Probably a long shot because.. when does a SID file really end?
-- Possible integration with High Voltage SID Collection (HVSC)?
+- Possible integration with High Voltage SID Collection (HVSC) and do some real SIDstreaming?

 ##